GLORY-JAIN/e-commerce-application-follow-along/README.md

 Milestone 15 - Added Nav bar
 Added the nav component to all the pages and make the navigations to all this pages smooth and easy.
 Nav component with links to all pages: -Home -My-products -Add product -cart

+Milestone 16 - Added new page to display each product.
+Added add quantity and add to card button.